-Incoming freshmen at Centre College are fortunate because the College holds a new-student orientation program that alleviates some of that transitional stress.
+Incoming first-year students at Centre College are fortunate because the College provides a new-student orientation program that alleviates some of that transitional stress.

-Prior to the beginning of fall term, more than 40 student orientation assistants (OAs) will join faculty and staff to help incoming freshmen acclimate to Centre and to being away from home.
+Prior to the beginning of fall term, more than 40 student orientation assistants (OAs) will join faculty and staff to help incoming first-year students acclimate to Centre and to being away from home.

-Centre's OAs lead freshman discussion groups, assist with academic advising with the help of a faculty member, and plan ice-breaking activities.
+Centre's OAs lead discussion groups, assist with academic advising with the help of a faculty member and plan ice-breaking activities.
 Most important, they know Centre inside and out and want to make new students feel comfortable.

 - end -